stephanieerin/kinetic-sdk-rb/README.md

 ## Requirements

-See the [REQUIREMENTS](/reference/REQUIREMENTS.md) doc for a list of requirements.
+See the [REQUIREMENTS](/REQUIREMENTS.md) document for a list of requirements to use this library.

 ## Kinetic Data Applications